NVIDIA/cuda-python/docs_src/source/module/cuda.rst

     .. autoattribute:: cuda.cuda.CUjit_option.CU_JIT_GLOBAL_SYMBOL_NAMES

-        Array of device symbol names that will be relocated to the corresponing host addresses stored in :py:obj:`~.CU_JIT_GLOBAL_SYMBOL_ADDRESSES`.
+        Array of device symbol names that will be relocated to the corresponding host addresses stored in :py:obj:`~.CU_JIT_GLOBAL_SYMBOL_ADDRESSES`.

         Must contain :py:obj:`~.CU_JIT_GLOBAL_SYMBOL_COUNT` entries.

-        When loding a device module, driver will relocate all encountered unresolved symbols to the host addresses.
+        When loading a device module, driver will relocate all encountered unresolved symbols to the host addresses.

         It is only allowed to register symbols that correspond to unresolved global variables.